devinkr/js-array-methods/readme.md

 }
 ```

-Similar to the process before, let's abstract the block of code in the `for` loop into a function and call it `getFullName`
+Similar to the process before, let's abstract the block of code in the `for` loop into a function, and call it `getFullName`...

 ```js
 function getFullName (instructor) {